xoolive/traffic/docs/tutorial/fuel_burn.rst

 ~~~~~~~~~~~~~~~~~~

 On previous examples, OpenAP tends to overestimate the quantity of fuel burnt,
 by 13% in this example.
-However, ignoring the strong head wind makes an
+However, ignoring the strong headwind makes an
 important difference: for this particular flight, the model **underestimates**
 the total burnt fuel by 26%.